OpenAgricultureFoundation/python-wifi-connect/docs/details.md

 # Implementation details intended for developers.

+When I refer to 'NetworkManager' as 'NM', I'm referring to the python module that communicates over the DBUS API to the NetworkManager Linux service.

-## How it works
+## How the application works
-1. Use NetworkManager (NM, I'm referring to the python module that communicates over the DBUS API to the NetworkManager debian package) to see if there is an active wifi connection, if so we exit with nothing to do.
+1. Check if there is an active internet connection, if so we exit with nothing to do.
-1. Start the [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) utility to forward DNS, run a DHCP server and advertise us as a router.
+1. Start the [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) utility to forward DNS, run a DHCP server and advertise us as a new wifi router.
-1. Use NM to create a local access point.
+1. Use NM to create a local 'hotspot' access point.
-1. Start our HTTP server, which will use JS to ask for `/networks` where we use NM to get a list the list of local Access Points (AP).
+1. Start our HTTP server, which will use JavaScript to ask for `/networks` where we use NM to get a list of the list of local Access Points (AP).
 We also add a place holder to the list for the user to supply the name of a hidden AP.
-1. When the user connects their machine to the AP we advertise, we act as a captured portal and display our UI (in the `ui/` dir) which is a form that allows the user to pick a local wifi and supply a password.
+1. When the user connects their machine to the AP we advertise, we act as a captured portal and display our UI (in the `ui/` dir) which is an HTML form that allows the user to pick a local wifi and supply a password.
-1. The HTTP server process the form POST and uses NM to stop our AP and connect to the AP the user has selected.
-If this fails we go back to step 2.
+1. The HTTP server process the form POST and uses NM to stop our hotspot and connect to the AP the user has selected.
+If this fails we go back to step 3.
 1. If the device is successfully connected to an AP, we stop dnsmasq and exit.

-## Installation
-- You must run `scripts/install.sh` one time to verify your OS and our requirements (python3.6) before running this application.

-- See `scripts/optional_install_NetworkManager_on_Linux.sh` to install the debian package if you are doing your own thing.
-It is 'optional' for us (OpenAg) because we already have it in our docker container image.

-- Note: DBUS and NetworkManager (the python module and Linux package) only work on Linux.
-I have developed this application on OSX, so there is a simulation mode that will supply a fake list of APs, mainly for UI development.
-Under OSX you can't control any wifi settings.

 ## References